-- Level One: Suppliers performing at this level will be given every opportunity to quote business opportunities that fall within their capabilities.
-80 - 100 - Level Two: Suppliers performing at this level are in good standing with Shape Corp and should expect to see growth opportunities.
-65 75 - Level Three: Suppliers performing at this level need to demonstrate sustained improvement.
-Growth opportunities will be limited.
-45 60 - Level Four: Suppliers performing at this level for two consecutive ratings will be subject to a management review of all current business. < 40
+- Level One: Suppliers performing at this level will be given every opportunity to quote Shape Corp. business opportunities that fall within their capabilities.
+80 100 - Level Two: Suppliers performing at this level are in good standing with Shape Corp. and should expect to see growth opportunities.
+65 - 75 - Level Three: Suppliers performing at this level need to demonstrate sustained improvement.
+Growth opportunities with Shape Corp. will be limited.
+45 60 - Level Four: Suppliers performing at this level for two consecutive ratings will be subject to a Shape Corp. management review of all current business. < 40